cedilha-lang/GameLudus/README.md

 # GameLudus
-A Ç official library to create 2D games in the terminal!
+## A Ç official library to create 2D games only using characters.

+## Features: